While dealing with RV antifreeze, this question often pops up in my mind, “Is RV antifreeze toxic to plants and grass?”

 Ethanol and Propylene Glycol Blend

 This compound constitutes propylene glycol and ethanol.
-It is a blended mixture of both the chemicals used extensively as RV antifreeze.
+It is a blended mixture of both chemicals used extensively as RV antifreeze.

 The toxicity level decreases for humans but remains the same for grass due to the presence of alcohol-based ethanol.